- How Mobile Seeped into Agriculture?

 - Types of Mobile Applications for Agriculture

 - Plausible Features of Farming Apps

 - Develop Cutting-Edge Mobile Applications For Agriculture With Appinventiv

-There was a time when technology and agriculture were at the opposite ends of the value chain spectrum.
-Not anymore.
-Today, not only do we have ample evidence to substantiate the role of technology in agriculture but also point to its irrevocable dependency in farming operations.
+There was a time when technology and agriculture were at opposite ends of the value chain spectrum.
+Not anymore!
+Today, we have ample evidence to substantiate the role of a mobile application for agriculture and multiple reasons to prove its irrevocable dependency in farming operations.
 According to Statista, smart agriculture is expected to grow from $12.4 billion in 2020 to $34.1 billion by 2026.

 How Mobile Seeped into Agriculture?